BolajiOlajide/ng-banks/README.md

 ### Usage

-The package is very simple and as of the time of writing has only one method which is to get a list of banks and their corresponding shortcode.
+The package is very simple and as of the time of writing has only one method which is to get a list of banks, their corresponding shortcode and their base USSD code.

 The list of banks contains all banks recognized by the Central Bank of Nigeria (CBN).